 Even if your backups are running successfully, we are now seeing ransomware attacks that target both backup data+backup catalogs and even storage array snapshots.
 This is the definition of a very, very bad day.

-Given we’re pushing the lengths of a blog post, stay tuned for part two of this post coming soon.
+Given we’re pushing the lengths of a blog post, stay tuned for part two of this post.
 In the meantime, see how you can protect against ransomware attacks and how Pure FlashBlade can help.

 See more about Pure and Ransomware: